 Expired Driver Licenses

-***EXTENSION OFFERED: DMV is offering a 180-day extension period to Connecticut residents with expiring driver's licenses, ID cards and learner's permits.
-Credentials that expire between March 10, 2020 and June 30, 2020 are automatically covered by this extension.
+***EXTENSION OFFERED: DMV is offering extensions to Connecticut residents with expiring driver’s licenses, ID cards and learner’s permit’s.
 No late fees will be assessed for eligible credentials.
-For additional service updates, visit https://CTDMV.info
+Learn more.

 If your Connecticut Driver's License has been expired for two years or less, you do not have to retake the driving test.

 Bring your expired drivers license or one (1) form of identification from the primary or secondary list of acceptable forms of identification.
 Note: Photocopies will not be accepted.